serverdensity/sd-agent-core-plugins/tomcat/README.md

                 alias: tomcat.bytes_rcvd
                 metric_type: counter

-In that case you can specify an alias for the metric that will become the metric name in Datadog.
+In that case you can specify an alias for the metric that will become the metric name in Server Density.
 You can also specify the metric type either a gauge or a counter.
 If you choose counter, a rate per second will be computed for this metric.

 * A list of attributes names: